This blog post is sponsored by Mazda. All experiences and opinions are my own.

 Photography by The Dani Creative

 Marfa – this has been on my bucket list for the past ten years and I finally got to go this month!
-The 8-hour drive from Austin to Marfa has always been daunting but thanks to Mazda we took the new Mazda CX-30 across West Texas on a road trip.
+The 8-hour drive from Austin to Marfa to Terlingua has always been daunting but thanks to Mazda we took the new Mazda CX-30 across West Texas on a road trip.

 Mazda’s all-new CX-30 compact crossover is a car for everyone, with openness of the cabin that encourages conversation and a focus on the interior comfort.

 Taking the Mazda CX-30 on an 8-hour road trip was the ultimate test for this car and the trip was so smooth to and from Marfa and Terlingua.
 Mazda was engineered to preserve the peaceful environment by focusing on the noise, vibration, and harshness (NVH).
 Nearly every aspect of the CX-30, from the tires to the headliner, was engineered to minimize any road noise.